 Pitkin rests at 9,242 feet, deep in the belly of the rugged Gunnison National Forest near Waunita Pass.

 Waunita Hot Springs Ranch is another attraction near Pitkin.
-The healing waters at Waunita, one of hundreds of area springs, were supposedly named after an Indian maiden who cried tears that turned to hot springs when they hit the ground.
+The healing waters at Waunita, one of hundreds of area springs, were supposedly named after a Native American woman who cried tears that turned to hot springs when they hit the ground.
 Today the hot springs operate as a private dude ranch, complete with lodging and horseback riding.